 Here are some popular video tutorials to blackjack strategy:

 Steve Bourie, an author of the American Casino Guide, interviews Michael “Wizard of Odds” Shackleford about blackjack.
 Mike answers some of the most common questions that players have about the game, plus he gives tips on how players can choose the best games, use the proper strategies and take advantage of the casino comping system.
 Recommended bonuses for Blackjack can be found here.
 Always play responsibly.

 Free blackjack casino game is the perfect way to practice your blackjack strategy before hitting the real money table.
 Play blackjack online free of charge on this page and find your favorite virtual blackjack for fun.

-Online blackjack free play modes are aimed only at adults, and you must over 18 years old to play blackjack games even for fun.
-Free blackjack simulator can be addictive and lead to problem gambling.
+Online blackjack-free play modes are aimed only at adults, and you must over 18 years old to play blackjack games even for fun.
+Free blackjack simulators can be addictive and lead to problem gambling.

 So whether you are here to play free blackjack games for fun, or practicing your blackjack strategies before hitting the real money table, please play responsibly.

 Examples of the many local traditional and recreational-related, blackjack-like games include French Vingt-et-unÂ (“Twenty-One”) and GermanÂ Siebzehn und VierÂ (“Seventeen and Four”).
 Neither game allows splitting.
 An ace can only count as eleven, but two aces count as a blackjack.
 It is mostly played in private circles and barracks.
 The popular British member of theÂ Vingt-UnÂ family is calledÂ Pontoon, the name being probably a corruption of “Vingt-et-un”.